 Performance-based restricted share units compensate an officer based on relative total shareholder return, which is a measure of our stock price appreciation and dividend payments relative to those of a peer group.
 The Committee settled on relative total shareholder return as an appropriate performance measure because this measure focuses our officers on creating long-term shareholder value when developing and implementing strategic plans.
 The Committee believes that the risk and reward inherent in performance-based restricted share units provides an appropriate incentive for officers to manage the Company in the long-term interests of shareholders without encouraging inappropriate risk taking.
+See "Other Matters-Risk Assessment" below.

 Process for Determining Long-Term Incentives.
 Annually, the Committee reviews base salaries and target annual total compensation of our officers.
+Target annual total compensation is determined in a similar way to base salaries, with reference to the market median.
 The dollar amount of long-term incentive compensation is target annual total compensation less base salary.
 To determine the number of restricted share units, we use the average closing price of our common stock for the twenty trading days preceding the first day of the performance period, which customarily has been the first day of the year.
 Decisions related to the approval of long-term incentives are made independently of announcements of material information or stock price as of any particular date.